-The ability to communicate seamlessly across jurisdictions is critical for law enforcement, fire, and emergency medical services (EMS) when securing large events or responding to emergencies and disasters.
+The ability to communicate seamlessly across jurisdictions is critical for law enforcement, fire, and emergency medical services (EMS) during day-to-day operations, when securing large events, or responding to emergencies and disasters.
 In those instances, networks can become overloaded and inaccessible, limiting responders' use of vital communication technologies, such as smartphones and applications dedicated to public safety services.